Sorry, you need to enable JavaScript to visit this website.

 Structure of Decision-making

-National Parliament and Commission for Youth and Sports Affairs control youth policy-implementing institutions.
-The Commission for Youth and Sports Affairs has the following tasks: 1) to be concerned about framing and implementing the state youth policy; 2) to be concerned about framing and implementing the state sports policy.
-It is also concerned about the rights of youth, implementation of the state youth policy, giving suggestions on the implementation of objectives and performing parliamentary control, and listening to the announcements of ministries and other state institutions (Department of Youth Affairs, Department of Physical Culture and Sports), as well as assesses the information received.
+The main functions of the Commission for Youth and Sports Affairs of the Seimas (National Parliament ) of the Republic of Lithuania are to take care of youth rights, the formation of state youth policy, and to exercise parliamentary control of institutions and bodies implementing youth policy.
+The Commission has the following task of framing and implementing the state youth policy and the state sports policy.
+It is also concerned about the rights of youth, implementation of the state youth policy, giving suggestions on the implementation of objectives and performing parliamentary control, and listening to the announcements of ministries and other state institutions such as Agency of Youth Affairs, as well as assesses the information received.

-The Lithuanian Youth Council (LiJOT) provides suggestions to governmental institutions which work with the problems of youth and youth organizations.
-LiJOT is the biggest non-governmental, non-profit umbrella structure for Lithuanian national youth organizations and regional unions of youth organizations.
-LiJOT has 62 members (non-governmental youth organizations) and represents more than 200 000 young people in Lithuania.
+The Lithuanian Youth Council (LiJOT) is the biggest non-governmental, non-profit umbrella structure for Lithuanian national youth organizations and regional unions of youth organizations.
+LiJOT provides suggestions to governmental institutions which work with the problems of youth and youth organizations.
+LiJOT has 63 members (non-governmental youth organizations) and represents more than 200 000 young people in Lithuania.
 LiJOT is a full member of the European Youth Forum and is coordinating EURODESK Lithuania.

 Main Themes